 snails crawling in bloody, bloody rain

-I stopped asking for sweetened lies
+I stopped asking for your sweetened lies

-sickness baked into hollow pies
+sickness baked into little hollow pies

-Cuts embraced to feel the sweet pain
+Cuts embraced to feel the sweetest pain

 I stopped begging for more misery

-you that laughed at my mercy plea
+from you laughing at my mercy plea

-Seven inch blades twisted to bleed
+Seven inch blades twisted in to bleed

 answers given to a most futile plea